LambdAurora/LambDynamicLights/README.md

 ### Items emit light

-Dropped items, which already emit light as a block, will also dynamically emit light!
+Dropped items which already emit light as a block, will also dynamically emit light!

 ![Torch](https://media.forgecdn.net/attachments/301/21/2020-07-04_22.png)